The64thGamer/cheeseepedia/content/bbs7xxyuvf3ea1yg/content.md

 - Aunt Lullabelle (Repeat Thornsberry)
 - Uncle Jinglebell (Pete Thornsberry)

 It is the only Hard Luck Bears show that has major mechanical differences compared to shows produced after (which were made to be more 'standardized' and be compatible with parts from the Rock-afire Explosion).
 These did not have cylinders or other mechanical pieces that were separate from fiberglass body shells (with the exception of head mechs), as well as inconsistently-sized eyes and jaw lever pieces.
 Because the original masks for the IAAPA/Carowinds show did not meet the requirements for standardization and were unable to adjust in size with Rock-afire parts, this is the only set to use these original masks as all the characters (except for Repete Thornsberry and Mama Granbags) were required to have resculpted molds in order to fit the new size requirements for future installations.
-This show was also one of few installations to operate on the primitive {{< wiki-link "Tone Decoder Control System" >}}, instead of a {{< wiki-link "Rock-afire Explosion Control System" >}} as future sets would utilize.
+This show was also one of few installations to operate on the primitive [Tone Decoder Control System], instead of a [Rock-afire Explosion Control System] as future sets would utilize.
 Around 1982, a two-parter Harmony Hall production called 'The Phantom of the Opry,' spread across two operating seasons, reused the figures from the Honey Bear Bunch Family Reunion.
 In it, the Phantom character 'murders' the bear characters, which reappear in the next operating season (1983) as ghosts.
 The fate of the figures are currently unknown, though Carowinds employees have claimed the figures were disassembled years ago.

 #### Knoebels